streetsidesoftware/regexp-worker/README.md

 ## Basic Usage

-In the example below, a new Worker thread is created, the regular expression is executed on the thread, the result is returned, and the thread is stopped.
+In the example below:
+1. a new Worker thread is created
+1. the regular expression is executed on the thread
+1. the result is returned
+1. the thread is stopped

 For the occasional request, this is the easiest way, but the Worker startup and shutdown is expensive.